Spanish football rivalries – Derbies in La Liga

 Las Palmas vs Tenerife

 The Canary Islands are most widely known as a pleasant, winter-sun destination, but not many visitors appreciate the extent of the passion for football which exists.
 Even within Spain, their distant location, at least a two-hour flight from the mainland, means they are often overlooked, but the Canaries have played a real part in Spanish football history.
-The likes of David Silva and current Barcelona star Pedri hail from the two major islands whose biggest clubs contest the Canary Islands derby.
+The likes of David Silva and current Barcelona star Pedri hail from the two major islands, whose biggest clubs contest the Canarian derby.

 Las Palmas, from the island of Gran Canaria, have spent more seasons in the top flight, but Tenerife have had periods when they’ve been the more successful club too, particularly during the 1990s when they spent 10 straight seasons in the Primera.

-To some extent, it’s surprising how rarely this fixture has been played with the clubs often in different leagues, but it was a regular on the Segunda Division calendar until Las Palmas won promotion in 2023.
+To some extent, it’s surprising how rarely this fixture has been played with the clubs often in different leagues.
+However, it’s another derby that is back for 2026/27, following Tenerife’s promotion from the Primera Federacion.

 Catalan derby